opsonusdh/Termux-AI/README.md

 Requires [Termux-WP](https://github.com/opsonusdh/Termux-STT), `node` and various node modules.

 ```
-# In the chhhhatoop
+# In the chat loop
-hatoopatoopatoop
+YOU > Hey Orion, I will be busy for an hour or so.
+Can you enable busy mode in whatsapp?

+---
 ## api.keys Format

 `api.keys` uses JSON.
 Multiple keys per provider are rotated round-robin and retired on rate-limit: